-Chiropractic education at Logan College of Chiropractic/University Programs begins with immediate and continual exposure to the science of chiropractic, its philosophy, principles and practice.
+Chiropractic education at Logan University begins with immediate and continual exposure to the science of chiropractic, its philosophy, principles and practice.
 In chiropractic courses, the emphasis is on each student developing competency in the professional application and synthesis of scientific aptitude, clinical competence and ethical demeanor.
 Examples of coursework include orthopedics, biomechanics, physical therapy and chiropractic techniques.
 Apply online or request more information about the chiropractic courses at Logan.

 The Chiropractic Science Division provides a chiropractic education with the primary objectives:

 - Develop expertise in the chiropractic diagnosis of patients' health concerns.

 - Develop proficiency in chiropractic treatment techniques including chiropractic adjustments, physical therapy and rehabilitation.

 - Develop and improve communication skills, specifically but not limited to patient management and interdisciplinary communications.

 Students begin their education in the Chiropractic Science Division with classes in palpation, chiropractic history and philosophy, neuroscience and doctor-patient relationships.
 The diagnostic objectives are met in the palpation and posture analysis course and the neuroscience course.
 The communication skills are developed in the doctor-patient relationship course and the history and philosophy course.

 The communication skills objectives are met in the philosophy course.
 This course integrates the anatomy and physiology learned in basic science courses with further explanation of the pathophysiology of the subluxation complex and chiropractic principles of treatment.
 The diagnostic objective is accomplished with an introduction to orthopedic testing and evaluation.
 The treatment objective is satisfied by offering the core adjusting technique in Trimester 2 of Logan Diversified Techniques.